Kraizem/SOC-Detection-Lab-Wazuh/README.md

 An attacker performs network reconnaissance to discover open ports and running services on the target Windows endpoint using Nmap.
 This is typically one of the first steps in an attack chain.

 **Attack Simulation:**
 ```bash
 nmap -sS -p- <target-ip>
 ```

-**What Happens:**
-- Nmap sends SYN packets across all 65,535 ports
-- The Windows endpoint receives a high volume of connection attempts in a short timeframe
-- Wazuh picks up the abnormal traffic pattern from network and firewall logs

 **Log Sample (Wazuh Alert):**
 ```json